tornadoweb/tornado/website/sphinx/releases/next.rst

   option namespace.
 The `tornado.options` module's new callback support now makes it easy to add options from a wrapper script instead of putting all possible options in `tornado.testing.main`.
+* The `IOLoop` constructor has a new keyword argument ``time_func``, which can be used to set the time function used when scheduling callbacks.
+  This is most useful with the `time.monotonic()` function, introduced in Python 3.3 and backported to older versions via the ``monotime`` module.
+Using a monotonic clock here avoids problems when the system clock is changed.
+* New function `IOLoop.time` returns the current time according to the IOLoop.
+To use the new monotonic clock functionality, all calls to `IOLoop.add_timeout` must be either pass a `datetime.timedelta` or a time relative to `IOLoop.time`, not `time.time`.  (`time.time` will continue to work only as long as the IOLoop's ``time_func`` argument is not used).